misyltoad/VPhysics-Jolt/build.md

 This error may come up between different versions of g++, the easist way to fix this is to edit `devtools/makefile_base_posix.mak` at approximately `line 47` and change `-std=gnu++20` to `-std=gnu++2a`.

-The full change should like similar to this.
+The full change should look similar to this.
 Starting as:
 ```makefile
 CXXFLAGS = $(CFLAGS) $(WARN_CXX_FLAGS) -std=gnu++20 -Wno-narrowing -Wno-register -Wno-deprecated-enum-enum-c    onversion -Wno-deprecated-declarations -fpermissive -Wno-volatile -Wno-ignored-attributes -I/usr/include/freetype2
 ```